siondawson/milestone-project-2/readme.md

 #### As a frequent user, I want:

 1. To master the quiz.
+2. See if any new questions have been added.
-2. Get a perfect score.
+3. Get a perfect score.

 # Structure